Arc Humanities Press and Open Access

 - The fee per participating institution is set at $550 per annum.

-- The New Voices Award fund will be supplemented by a $1,000 allocation per year from each Future Perfect Networks Award Scheme that Arc establishes.
+- The New Voices Award fund will be supplemented by a $1,000 allocation per year from each Future Perfect Networks Award Scheme that Arc establishes, and from other contributions.

 - Any balance of funds that is insufficient to fund a whole Award is held over to the following year to contribute to the first full Award of that year.